Matt-Vasia/OOP_class/README.md

 Programoje implementuoti unit tipo testai.

-To run the main code, navigate to versions/{current_version}.
-Use build.bat to build the code and run.bat to run it.
+To run the main code and tests, navigate to versions/{current_version}.
+Use build.bat to build the code and tests.

-To run the tests, navigate to versions/tests.
-Use build.bat to build the code and run.bat to run them.
+Use run_main to run the program.
+Use run_tests to run the tests.

 ![Instructions](https://github.com/Matt-Vasia/OOP/blob/v1.0/instructions.gif?raw=true)